-Supervised Learning: The goal of supervised learning is to predict the worth of associate outcome 4.1.1 live supported input result variety of measures.
-The measure may be numerical orcategorical.Learningisperformedonacollectionoftrainingsamples.Iftheresultiscategorical,the learning referred as classification problem.
+4.1.1 Supervised Learning: The goal of supervised learning is to predict the worth of associate outcome result live supported variety input measures.
+The measure may be numerical of orcategorical.Learningisperformedonacollectionoftrainingsamples.Iftheresultiscategorical,the learning referred as classification problem.
 For a classification problem, we'd like to determine